Home Insurance During Renovation: What's Covered & When You Need Extra Protection

 The Vacancy Clause

-Most homeowners policies include a vacancy clause — a provision that significantly limits or eliminates coverage after your home sits unoccupied for a defined period, typically 30 to 60 days.
-If you move out during a major renovation and the home sits empty, your insurer may deny claims for vandalism, water damage, or theft.
+Most homeowners policies include a vacancy clause, a provision that significantly limits or eliminates coverage after your home sits unoccupied for a defined period.
+Insurers draw sharp distinctions between vacant (no residents or furniture), unoccupied (furnished but temporarily not lived in), and occupied homes.
+Many insurers limit or exclude coverage after 30 to 60 days, particularly for vandalism, water damage, and other losses.
 This is one of the most misunderstood and financially dangerous exclusions during a renovation project.

 Increased Hazard Provisions